Start with browsing our professional guidebook, which is full of good advice on how to see the best sights in Bratislava in just a few hours.

 If you have not had time to book a tour in advance, you can see the town during a ride in one of the little red Pressburg sightseeing cars running around the centre, including the castle.
 During the main season when a catamaran ship the Twin City Liner arrives from Vienna, the Pressburg car leaves the port with a live German and English speaking guide; other starting points include the Opera House and the Main Square, where the little cars operate throughout the day, offering an audio guide in 13 languages.

 Feeling hungry?
 Excellent, because Bratislava is peppered with good restaurants.
 In the Old Town, you can choose from a number of traditional or contemporary restaurants with international chefs serving menus brimming with steaks, Slovak or fusion cuisine.
 If you feel like having a light snack, it’s no problem.
 Recently, hipster cafés and bistros have mushroomed in Bratislava.
 Healthy food lovers will be especially pleased and will find freshly ground coffee, home-made refreshing lemonades and a healthy “homely” menu.
 Visit the Zeppelin café, not far from the Main Square, where alongside irresistible cakes you can also pick up traditional souvenirs.
+If you are unsure which café or restaurant to choose, our tourist information centre will gladly help you pick the right place.

 If you feel like spending an afternoon browsing a museum, you needn’t go far.
 Right on the Main Square, in the Old Town Hall is a museum dedicated to the history of Bratislava.
 It will take you through the past of Bratislava, from the arrival of the Celts right up to the 20th century.
 You will see where mayors and aldermen once sat and get the chance to visit the city’s old torture chamber.
 Climb the tower to enjoy the view of the Main Square and the Old City from above.